-This course assists students in individualizing their MPH study experience.
-Following an individualized inventory of public health-related knowledge, skills, attitudes, each student will collaborate with others in the articulation of a public health role development plan.
-This plan will be used to guide each student's focus throughout the MPH curriculum, i.e., in selected course assignments, practicum site selection, and capstone topic.
-May be waived for licensed health professionals.
+This course assists students in individualizing the MHP study experience.
+Following an individualized inventory of public health–related knowledge, skills and attitudes, each student will collaborate with others in the articulation of a public health role development plan.
+This plan will be used to guide each student’s focus throughout the MPH curriculum, i.e., in selected course assignments, practicum site selections and capstone topic.
+MPH 505 may be waived for licensed health professionals.

 MPH 507 Role Development for Public Health Practice II

 This course prepares students to develop the operational knowledge and skills needed to integrate into the professional public health community.
-It provides the tangible aspects of being a public health professional.
+It is focused on the tangible aspects of becoming a public health professional.